-- Contractor shall: - · Obtain large enough Sample to Split 3 ways - Retain and Test 1/3 of Sample - Supply 1/3 of Sample to KDOT Field Lab for testing - Supply 1/3 of Sample to KDOT District Lab for testing i.
-Testing Requirements for Lots 2 and Greater.
+- Contractor shall:

+- Obtain large enough Sample to Split 3 ways

+- Retain and Test 1/3 of Sample

+- Supply 1/3 of Sample to KDOT Field Lab for testing

+- Supply 1/3 of Sample to KDOT District Lab for testing

 (3) Results.
-At a minimum, compare $G{mm}$ and $V_a$ results.
+At a minimum, compare G{mm} and V_a results.
 The acceptable differences are 0.019 and 0.5%, respectively.
 If the results exceed these differences, take an additional split sample in Lot 1 from sublot C or D, as time permits.